pauliceia/vgiws/doc/api/keyword.md

 This method gets keywords from DB.
 If you doesn't put any parameter, so it will return all.
 - Parameters:
     - keyword_id (optional): the id of a keyword that is a positive integer not null (e.g. 1, 2, 3, ...);
-    - parent_id (optional): the id of a parent keyword that is a positive integer not null (e.g. 1, 2, 3, ...);
     - name (optional): a text with a name of the keyword that is searching (e.g 'assault');
     - user_id_creator (optional): the id of a user that is a positive integer not null (e.g. 1, 2, 3, ...).
 - Examples:
      - Get all keywords: http://localhost:8888/api/keyword/
      - Get one keyword by id: http://localhost:8888/api/keyword/?keyword_id=1001
      - Get keywords by user id: http://localhost:8888/api/keyword/?user_id_creator=1001
-     - Get keywords by parent id: http://localhost:8888/api/keyword/?parent_id=1001
      - Get keywords by name: http://localhost:8888/api/keyword/?name=assault
 - Send (in Body):
 - Send (in Header):